-Despite the environment, residents were leading their lives normally: those pursuing their desires and passions, those looking to get rich at any cost and those who had to fight to get through the day.
+Despite the environment, residents were leading their lives normally: those pursuing their desires and passions, those looking to get rich at any cost, and those who had to fight to get through the day.
 A microcosm of stories and social relations.

-Chinese urban villages are inhabited by the poor and transient, and they are associated with overcrowding, social problems and squalor.
-They are intensely developed, heavily populated and lack infrastructure.
+Chinese urban villages are inhabited by the poor and transient, and they are associated with overcrowding, social problems, and squalor.
+They are intensely developed, heavily populated, and lack infrastructure.

-1949 to 1982, the pace of urbanization in China was slow.
+From 1949 to 1982, the pace of urbanization in China was slow.
 Within the later four years, the urban population increased to 37 percent of the total population as a result of large numbers of surplus agricultural workers migrated to urban areas.
 The Chinese government ultimately aims to integrate about 70% of China’s population, about 900 million people, into cities by 2025.
 300 million people living in rural areas will move into cities.
-Every year, The fast urbanization will create at least 1 trillion yuan in investment opportunities in building public utilities in the cities such as waste treatment, heating and water supply.
+Every year, fast urbanization will create at least 1 trillion yuan in investment opportunities in building public utilities in the cities such as waste treatment, heating, and water supply.

-The standards of urban planning in China continues to extend as “corresponding plans are made in all cities”, most villages and towns with an aim to guide and facilitate land use and construction activities, whereas promoting economic and social development to enhance the living conditions of urban and rural areas.
+The standards of urban planning in China continue to extend as “corresponding plans are made in all cities”, most villages and towns with an aim to guide and facilitate land use and construction activities, whereas promoting economic and social development to enhance the living conditions of urban and rural areas.

 Building a New China

 The only problem is many of these new cities are totally empty.
 There are a number of factors why they are still in this condition.
-The first reason is because the original urban planning project forecasts to fill the apartments with people by the end of 2025.
-But this expectation does not take into account the fact many times the price for square meter is too high for a standard Chinese family, forced to incur in debts and loans to buy a house; sometimes cities are literally built where it’s no use.
-And many time the buildings were ready far too early: when the people will move in, most of the facilities and infrastructures will be already old.
+The first reason is that the original urban planning project forecasts to fill the apartments with people by the end of 2025.
+But this expectation does not take into account the fact many times the price for a square meter is too high for a standard Chinese family, forced to incur debts and loans to buy a house; sometimes cities are literally built where it’s no use.
+And many times the buildings were ready far too early: when the people will move in, most of the facilities and infrastructures will be already old.
 China’s new urban areas are being built for decades from now.

-trend is changed and in the first eight months of 2015 the volume of land sales nationwide fell 32.1% to 141.1 million square meters, according to the data issued by National Bureau of Statistics.
+The housing market remains a major driver of growth in China.
+Recently the trend is changed and in the first eight months of 2015, the volume of land sales nationwide fell 32.1% to 141.1 million square meters, according to the data issued by the National Bureau of Statistics.
 While a few years ago most of the land was purchased by land developers, now many sites went unsold during auctions.
 Consequently, construction starts should decline.
-While land sales are bright in major cities such as Beijing and Shanghai, in less-developed cities, known as third and fourth tier cities, accounting for more than 60% of the country property market, the land sales were sluggish.
+While land sales are bright in major cities such as Beijing and Shanghai, in less-developed cities, known as third and fourth-tier cities, accounting for more than 60% of the country’s property market, the land sales were sluggish.